-- Airfare - Dental supplies used (Please see the Supplies List later in this book for a list of supplies needed).
-A fee can be added to cover the cost of supplies if you choose NOT to bring your own. - \$10 Tourist Card (You will need one per person) See ARRIVAL AND DEPARTURE Section for this info. - Any extra sight-seeing, excursions or tourist adventures and any transportation to and from those activities
+- Tips for interpreters & driver - Airfare - Dental supplies used (Please see the Supplies List later in this book for a list of supplies needed).
+A fee can be added to cover the cost of supplies if you choose NOT to bring your own. - Any extra sight-seeing, excursions or tourist adventures and any transportation to and from those activities

 ONCE YOUR TEAM NUMBER HAS BEEN CONFIRMED, TRAVEL DATES AND NUMBER OF NIGHTS AT THE RENTAL HOUSE/HOSTEL DETERMINED, WORLD MISSION PARTNERS WILL PREPARE AN INVOICE AND EMAIL IT TO YOUR TEAM.
-FINAL PAYMENT FOR YOUR TRIP WILL BE DUE 30 DAYS PRIOR TO TRAVEL.
+FINAL PAYMENT FOR YOUR TRIP WILL BE DUE PRIOR TO TRAVEL.